steverozen/ICAMS/cran-comments.md

 ## Resubmission
-This is a new version with many updates; all are backward compatible.
+This is a resubmission.
+In this version I have:

-Please see [NEWS.md](https://github.com/steverozen/ICAMS/blob/master/NEWS.md) for more details.
+* Removed some URLs in README.md and some function documentations as they were identified as (possibly) invalid URLs by CRAN.

 ## Test environments
 * Local Windows 10 install: R 4.0.4